-This paper recommends a systems approach to racial evaluation that examines not only the attitudes and behaviors of individuals, but also the policies and practices of organizations that contribute to a dynamic and interconnected system of advantage and disadvantage for certain groups.
+This workshop recommends a systems approach to racial evaluation that examines not only the attitudes and behaviors of individuals, but also the policies and practices of organizations that contribute to a dynamic and interconnected system of advantage and disadvantage for certain groups.
 It suggests that racial justice evaluation frameworks should be designed to work in a dynamic context.

 Considerations for Conducting Evaluation Using A Culturally Responsive And Racial Equity Lens Public Policy Associates, 2015

 This guidebook prepared by Public Policy Associates is the result of more than three years of research to develop a new, more culturally responsive evaluation approach using a racial equity lens.
 This guide is intended to provide foundations with the tools to assemble more culturally competent teams, unlock insights from marginalized communities, and understand the impact of equity investments.

 This article is the fifth in a series of Diversity in Philanthropy case studies that introduces the Evaluation with a Diversity Lens (EDL) approach.
 EDL is a tool to increase effectiveness and enhance racial justice goals by incorporating diverse voices throughout the evaluation including problem recognition, program design, implementation, and data analysis.

 This report, prepared for The Colorado Trust, builds on a larger body of work regarding cultural competency in evaluation.
 It suggests that evaluators can begin conducting effective cross-cultural evaluations by concentrating on three dimensions of validity: culture, social identity and group membership, and privilege and power.
 It also provides example questions and strategies for evaluators to incorporate cultural competency in their work.